Linaro/lava/doc/v2/installing_on_debian.rst

 `addldapuser` command can be used to populate a user from LDAP and also grant superuser privilege as follows::

-  $ sudo lava-server manage addldapuser {username} --superuser
+  $ sudo lava-server manage addldapuser --username {username} --superuser

 .. note:: `{username}` is the username of LDAP user.